papagorgio23/AISports_Chatbot/data/nlu.md

 - Sign up
 - Am I signed up?
 - how do I sign up?
+- i need to sign up for the goods!

 ## intent:ask_weather
 - How is the weather today?